elin036/gravitationalPull/README.md

 ## **Future Enhancements (Optional)**

-- I would like to add a button for the larger screens to drop the ring so users can move the moon freely.
-I would also like to move the info page onto the interactive page so users won't have to go back and forth and they can just toggle
+- For future enchancements I would like to add a button for the larger screens to drop the ring so users can move the moon freely.
+I would also move the info page onto the interactive page so users won't have to go back and forth and they can just toggle it.